Do I need a lawyer after a car accident in Georgia?

 Of course the insurance company won’t come out and tell you that.
 They want you to think that they’re going to do what’s right, and pay the full value of a claim, even if you aren’t able or willing to take the case to trial.
 They say that because they’re hoping that they can offer less than the full amount you’re entitled to, and you’ll take the money because you don’t realize they’re lowballing you.
 But think about the insurance company’s real goals.
 Will the insurance company make more money for itself if it pays you the full amount, or if it pays you less?

-3. Pretend that They Don’t have to Pay Your Medical Bills
+3. Pretend that They Don’t have to Pay the Medical Bills from the Car Accident

 Car insurance companies often pretend that if a medical insurance company or a worker’s compensation policy has paid for your medical bills, then the car insurance doesn’t have to compensate you for them.
 That’s wrong.
 In Georgia, the at-fault driver (or the at-fault driver’s insurance company) has to compensate an injured person for his or her medical bills, even if the injured person had medical insurance.
 The reason is that someone who causes a collision or hurts someone else should not get a ‘discount’ on the damage that he or she caused just because the injured person was smart enough to have insurance.